nsandman/node-ytas/README.md

 They're both exactly the same, so I guess you can just choose arbitrarily.

-All you have to do is navigate to:
+Then, all you have to do is navigate to this URL in Google Chrome.
+(TODO: Add Safari and Firefox seeking support)

 <code>
-http://localhost:3000/?id=<i>youtube video ID here</i>
+http://localhost:3000/?id=<em>youtube video ID here</em>
 </code>

 This will return your stream.
-You can also change the bitrate in the <b>options.json</b> file.
+You can also change the bitrate in the <strong>options.json</strong> file.

-This module uses the bitrate and the duration (from YouTube API v2) to get the full length of the audio file in bytes, which allows the video stream to support seeking (in Chrome).
+This application uses the bitrate and the duration (from YouTube API v2) to get the full length of the audio file in bytes, which allows the video stream to support seeking in Chrome.
 Safari seems to ignore the HTTP status.
-(TODO: Add Safari seeking support)

 Unfortunately, no demo can be provided at the moment becuase OpenShift is giving me grief.
 If anybody can get this working on a free PAAS, please let me know at nsandman09@gmail.com.